 We view our collaborative relationships as a core asset for developing our wealth management business, product portfolios and professional networks.
 We source products from quality third-party providers in China, including 17 fund managers, three leading securities firms and four local financial assets exchanges to date.
 These parties have contributed to a majority of our fund products and all of our asset management plans and exchange administered products.
-In addition, we also actively seek collaborative opportunities with wellrecognised fund managers to manage our FoFs, which can help us to deliver returns to our clients in a costeffective manner.
+In addition, we also actively seek collaborative opportunities with well-recognised fund managers to manage our FoFs, which can help us to deliver returns to our clients in a cost-effective manner.
 As such, our business is heavily dependent on our relationships with these third parties.
 Although we have maintained stable relationships with them, any material deterioration or termination of our relationships with any major product providers, or fund managers, or the failure to further expand our network with such third parties, could inhibit our ability to secure products or manage funds, which in turn would have a material adverse effect on our business, financial condition and growth prospects.
 In addition, a decline in the financial condition of one or more our third party product providers may expose us to credit losses or defaults, limit our access to liquidity or otherwise disrupt the operations of our businesses.
-Downgrades in the credit or financial strength ratings assigned to the counterparties with whom we collaborate or other adverse reputational impacts to such counterparties could create the perception that our financial condition will be adversely impacted as a result of potential future defaults by such counterparties, thereby having a negative impact on our business and operating performance as well as on the confidence in our products.
+Downgrades in the credit or financial strength ratings assigned to the counterparties with whom we collaborate or other adverse reputational impacts to such counterparties, thereby having a negative impact on our business and operating performance as well as on the confidence in our products.